 Latest in Bank Markazi v.
 Peterson

-The Bank Markazi v.
-Peterson ruling has significant foreign policy consequences and deeper legal implications for the division of power, particularly in foreign affairs, between the President and Congress.
+Wednesday’s Supreme Court ruling in Bank Markazi v.
+Peterson concerns a mammoth sum of cash, and it has significant foreign policy implications.
+The obvious implications are the immediate ones—most immediately, Iranian displeasure.
+But there are also deeper legal implications for the division of power, particularly in foreign affairs, between the President and Congress.

 Supreme Court Rules in Bank Markazi v.
 Peterson: Congress Did Not Exceed its Power and Victims Can Collect